mozilla/skywriter/docs/tutorials/commands.html.markdown

 Try converting the Markdown to HTML and then pressing cmd/ctrl-Z.

-Submitting to the Bespin Plugin Gallery
+Submitting to the Skywriter Plugin Gallery
 ---------------------------------------

-Once you've completed creating a plugin that you want to share with the rest of the world, you should add a little more to the metadata before uploading your plugin to the [Bespin Plugin Gallery](http://bespinplugins.mozillalabs.com/).
+Once you've completed creating a plugin that you want to share with the rest of the world, you should add a little more to the metadata before uploading your plugin to the [Skywriter Plugin Gallery](http://skywriterplugins.mozillalabs.com/).

 We'll add version, license and maintainer information: